QGY-main/Interactive-Slides-Creation-Skill-Claude/README-2.md

 The generated HTML decks include:
 - A title slide, content slides (grids, process flows, stat highlights), and a closing slide See the `/screenshots` folder in this repo for the walkthrough images referenced above, showing the Skills upload flow and the discovery-question flow in action.

+## Additional Notes and Reccomendations for using:

+- A well written prompt is reccomended but not required, should the information given be unadequate, Claude will ask you for them as instructed

+- A personal preference is Luxury Black for formal presentations and Glassmorphism for everyday uses